 - Body corporates can be fined up to $120,000 per offence.

-AHPRA may also restrict your registration which may impact your ability to practice.Avoid non-compliant health advertising.
-Book an AHPRA compliancy check today.
-Click To Tweet
+AHPRA may also restrict your registration which may impact your ability to practice.Learn how to comply with AHPRA advertising guidelines Click To Tweet

 Where to go for further information?